Cloud load balancing: Load Balancing Policies

-Workload and Client Aware Policy (WCAP) is "implemented in a dis-centralized manner with low overhead."
-It specifies the unique and special property (USP) of requests and computing nodes.
+Workload and Client Aware Policy (WCAP) specifies the unique and special property (USP) of requests and computing nodes.
 With the information of USP, the schedule can decide the most suitable node to complete a request.
 WCAP makes the most of computing nodes by reducing their idle time.
 Also, it reduces performance time through searches based on content information.

 A Comparative Study of Algorithms

 Biased Random Sampling bases its job allocation on the network represented by a directed graph.
 For each execution node in this graph, in-degree means available resources and out-degree means allocated jobs.
 In-degree will decrease during job execution while out-degree will increase after job allocation.

 Active Clustering is a self-aggregation algorithm to rewire the network.

 The experiment result is that"Active Clustering and Random Sampling Walk predictably perform better as the number of processing nodes is increased" while the Honeyhive algorithm does not show the increasing pattern.